denial

 Don’t let the shame hold you back

-Shame and stigma are a big problem when it comes to drug and alcohol dependence.
+Shame and stigma are big problems when it comes to drug and alcohol dependence.
 Many continue to deny there is a problem because then they feel the shame of the situation.
 While these feelings are understandable, they do not help with reaching solutions.
-Letting shame hold you back, allows the problem to only grow larger.
-Reach out for help and surround yourself with those that have compassion and understanding for your situation.
+Letting shame hold you back allows the problem to only grow larger.
+Reach out for help and surround yourself with those who have compassion and understanding for your situation.

-While it may feel that being in denial is easier, it just feeds the problem and allows it to continue on.
+While it may feel easier to be in denial, it only feeds the problem and allows it to continue.

 Instead, learn all you can, talk about the issue, and reach out for help.